The Uncertainty Principle and Classical Amplitudes: Discussion

 The eikonal and the radial action arise directly in other approaches to gravitational dynamics.
 While this paper started with quantum field theory, undergraduate classes start more simply with worldline actions --- and indeed pragmatic approaches to gravitational phenomena start with analogous worldline theories~\cite{Goldberger:2004jt,Mogull:2020sak,Mougiakakos:2021ckm,Jakobsen:2021smu,Jakobsen:2021lvp,Jakobsen:2021zvh}.
 Nevertheless there is one inescapable fact about the dynamics that quantum field theory makes blatantly clear: radiation is \emph{not} suppressed in fully relativistic physics.
 Thus in our approach radiation is encoded in $\alpha$, fully as important as $\chi$.
 Similarly the physics of radiation reaction is clear from the outset and is a consequence of a basic principle: conservation of momentum.

 One of our central observations was that six-point tree amplitudes are suppressed in the classical region.
-We showed explicitly that this suppression hold in scalar QED, but our more general arguments indicate that the suppression should hold in general relativity~\cite{Britto:2021xxx} and in perturbative/classical applications of Yang-Mills theory.
+We showed explicitly that this suppression hold in scalar QED, but our more general arguments indicate that the suppression should hold in general relativity~\cite{Britto:2021pud} and in perturbative/classical applications of Yang-Mills theory.
 This suppression of the six-point tree amplitude is consistent with classical intuition.
 Classical electrodynamics, for example, involves two main ingredients: knowledge of the electromagnetic field, and knowledge of the particle motion.
 As our work has focussed on determining the asymptotic properties of particles and waves, the relevant part of the classical field is the radiation field: this is the part which determines the energy and momentum in the field, for example.
 Similar remarks hold in gravity.
 In a quantum approach, asymptotic particle motion is captured by the eikonal function (or the radial action.)
 The radiation field is described at the leading quantum level by the five-point amplitude~\cite{Luna:2017dtq,KMOC,Cristofoli:2021vyo}.
 Our work generalises this last statement: we have argued that the all-order radiation field is described by the waveshape parameter $\alpha$, itself determined by the all-order five-point amplitude together with the eikonal function.
 As the four- and five-point amplitudes are enough to describe the classical dynamics, it makes sense that higher-point amplitudes are classically suppressed.
+Incidentally, our work does not mean that six (or higher) point amplitudes can never be of use in classical computations: they may appear for example inside cuts as building-blocks of other observables.

 From a classical perspective, the waveshape $\alpha$ is essentially~\cite{Cristofoli:2021vyo} a Newman-Penrose scalar: either $\phi_2$ in gauge theory or $\psi_4$ in gravity.
 Our contention is then that a complete description of the classical radiative dynamics is given by knowledge of one of these scalars, and knowledge of the eikonal function $\chi$.
 It is important for us in this context that the \emph{full} impulse can be deduced by differentiation of $\chi$, not just the scattering angle.
 Indeed in a radiative context, knowledge of the angle needs to be supplemented by knowledge of the outgoing energy to fully determine the outgoing particle trajectory.